Linux Server Build Walkthrough

 For the purpose of this walkthrough, we'll be installing Debian 12.8 on a guest virtual machine running atop Proxmox 8.2, however, the process can be applied to bare metal just as easily.

 Debian Linux in 2024 can handle most any hardware change you throw its way, unless it's something really exotic.
 However, you'll obviously want to carefully plan your disk and filesystem layout ahead of time, as a change to either usually means a rebuild; rather than letting the installer configure it automatically, I always choose manual filesystem layout.
-While there are about a million different ways to lay out your filesystems, there's no one right way to do it (though there are a number of wrong ways to do it).
+While there are about a million different ways to lay out your filesystems, there's no one right way to do it (and just as many wrong ways to do it).
 Here's what I've settled on after years of tinkering:

 • /boot - 512 MB, ext4 filesystem